JackalLabs/storage-outpost/cross-contract/Readme.md

 This contract is used to create a unique instance of `storage-outpost` for the user.
 The created outpost will then call this contract back and map its own address as a value keyed by the user's address.

+### `outpost-user`

+This contract is a demonstration of how any contract can call the outpost's API in the same transaction

 ## Building the Contracts

 Run the following command in the root directory of this repository: